 Most of the ferments are pressed off at around 25 days.
 The wine is pressed extremely gently in an air bag press at no more than 1.2 bar.
 The free run wine and pressings are combined and settled overnight before being racked to barrel.
 Barrels from a number of French coopers are utilised with an overall new oak ratio of around 30%.
 The wine undergoes malo-lactic fermentation during spring.

-In January or February, the barrels are tasted by Jen and Crawford with a view to selecting the ‘best of the best’ barrels for the Barrel Selection Pinot noir with the balance being designated as Goldfields Pinot noir.
+In January or February, the barrels are tasted by the winemaker and Crawford with a view to selecting the ‘best of the best’ barrels for the Barrel Selection Pinot noir with the balance being designated as Goldfields Pinot noir.

 In February, the wine is racked out of the barrels, blended and then bottled.
 We strive to minimize intervention during the winemaking process, and indeed, for recent vintages our ‘Barrel Selection’ has been so spectacular that it has not been fined nor filtered before bottling – very unusual for a NZ wine.